agungprsty/Fastapi-Template-Project/README.md

-# 🚀 FastAPI Clean Architecture with Beanie ODM
+# 🚀 FastAPI Clean Architecture with MongoDB

 A scalable and production-ready Python backend using **FastAPI**, **Beanie** (MongoDB ODM), and **Domain-Driven Design (DDD)** principles.